RLabNYC/Rlab_FaceTracking_fuse/README.md

 - Check out our blueprints that should be set up for you already.
 Make sure our level blue print has a *Start-AR-Session* node connected to *Event Begin Play*
 - You should see two sample characters in the project.
 Go into their animation blueprints and see how they are set up.

-Setting up the Blueprints in Unreal
+- We have already prepared the sample blueprints for you in this project.

+**Use the Unreal documentation for more detailed set up**

 Steps for getting the iPhone to control facial movements in Unreal.
 Please refer to the documentation from Unreal to setup the face tracking from scratch here: